cmrichards/glad_simulation/README.md

 This is a simulation of the excellent Android/PC game Gladiabots.
 It's the only game I play on my phone :-)

-I created this for the purpose of helping me test retreatment scenarios and help me built better AIs within the game and also it's given me a chance to play with React + Mobx.
+I created this for the purpose of helping me test retreatment scenarios and help me build better AIs within the game and also it's given me a chance to play with React + Mobx.

 "Gladiabots is a tactical game in which you create the AI of your robots.
 Craft your battle squad behavior carefully before sending it in this online competition for the title."